-PointsBet New Jersey & Indiana – Sweet Welcome Bonus & PointsBetting!
+PointsBet Sportsbook – Sweet Welcome Bonus & PointsBetting!

 PointsBet, an Australian gambling startup couldn’t stand out more from other sports betting sites.
 Originally launched in 2017, they opened a nj online sports betting site by partnering with Meadowlands Racetrack, New Jersey in 2018.
 They offer a unique twist on spread betting that could make knowledgeable sports bettors a TON of cash.
 Called PointsBetting, it is currently taking the USA sports betting community by storm.

-PointsBet has put together an exceptionally bold NJ Welcome Offer.
+PointsBet has put together an exceptionally bold welcome Offer.
 After players create their PointsBet accounts and make their first deposit, you’ll get not one, but 2 risk-free bets.
-You can use one on fixed-odds wagers, and the other in PointsBetting markets.
+You can use them on two betting options, one on fixed-odds wagers, and the other in PointsBetting markets.

 |No Deposit Bonus||None currently|

-PointsBet Indiana’s sportsbook welcome offer gives you 2 risk-free bets in the tune of $1000.
+PointsBet sportsbook Indiana and Iowa welcome offer gives you 2 risk-free bets in the tune of $1000.
 Use the welcome bonus code “BONUS1000”, offer the account through BonusFinder US and you’re golden.
-The sportsbook bonus is split in two parts – $500 risk-free in normal pre-match betting, and $500 for PointsBetting
+The online sportsbook bonus is split in two parts – $500 risk-free in normal pre-match betting, and $500 for PointsBetting

 |No Deposit Bonus||None|

-So basically it’s the same offer as PointsBet offers for New Jersey, and it makes sense.
+So basically it’s the same offer as PointsBet promos are the same in all the states, and it makes sense.
 They want to give great bonuses to players and introduce them to PointsBetting.
 More below on that.

 What is PointsBetting?